IerdnAB/cooking-recipes/README.md

 The recipes are displayed as condensed cards which can then be expanded.

-React context, which is used as a custom hook, together with useReducer is used to create a dark theme mode.
+React context, which is used as a custom hook, together with useReducer is used to create a dark theme mode, toggle between light and dark mode added and navbar theme color selector added.

 Updated version with react router 6 to follow once this project is completed.